chriskrycho/v5.chriskrycho.com/site/journal/2019/On Remembering Scripture.md

 [^outsourcing]: There is an interesting point to trace out in more detail here, around the difference between computing-as-replacement of human abilities and computing-as-extension of human abilities.
 Got essays or books on the topic?
 [Please send them my way!](mailto:hello@chriskrycho.com?subject=computing-as-replacement)

-[^licensure]: The PCA’s tests for licensure and ordination include a fairly rigorous Bible knowledge exam.
+[^licensure]: The <abbr title="Presbyterian Church in America">PCA</abbr>’s tests for licensure and ordination include a fairly rigorous Bible knowledge exam.
 This is part of what got me thinking about this.

 [^first-two]: The first two, last night: 1 Corinthians 6:19–20 and Matthew 22:29–30.

-*[PCA]: Presbyterian Church in America